docs / integration / ci-cd

 Notes

-• Use --private for proprietary codebases
+• Use --private (the default for dataset remote create) for proprietary codebases